jayaseelan-james/the-pragmatic-programmer/The Pragmatic Programmer.md

       contained data.
     - Deallocating the top-level structure orphans any unreferenced substructures it pointed to.
     - The top-level structure refuses to deallocate itself if it contains any substructures.
-- Checking the Balance: Pragmatic Programmers recommend using wrappers to track resource allocations and deallocations, ensuring no memory leaks occur.
+- Checking the Balance: Pragmatic Programmers recommend using wrappers to track resource allocation and deallocation, ensuring no memory leaks occur.

 ### 27. Don't Outrun Your Headlights